A diagnosis of amniotic fluid embolism is typically made after other conditions have been ruled out.

 Emergency treatments might include:

 - Catheter placement.
-Your health care team places a thin, hollow tube into one of your arteries (arterial catheter) to monitor your blood pressure.
-You'll also have another tube placed into a vein in your chest (central venous catheter), which can be used to give fluids, medications or transfusions, as well as draw blood.
+A thin, hollow tube placed into one of your arteries (arterial catheter) might be used to monitor your blood pressure.
+You might also have another tube placed into a vein in your chest (central venous catheter), which can be used to give fluids, medications or transfusions, as well as draw blood.

 - Oxygen.
 You might need to have a breathing tube inserted into your airway to help you breathe.